taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 By using an action creator, the payload can be passed in as arguments and thus stays flexible.
+Afterward, only one action instead of two is needed.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~